640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-An abdominal ultrasound is a noninvasive procedure used to assess the organs and structures within the abdomen.
+An abdominal ultrasound is a procedure used to assess the organs and structures within the abdomen (belly).
 This includes the liver, gallbladder, pancreas, bile ducts, spleen, and abdominal aorta.
-Ultrasound technology allows quick visualization of the abdominal organs and structures from outside the body.
+Ultrasound allows your doctor to easily view the abdominal organs and structures from outside the body.
 Ultrasound may also be used to assess blood flow to abdominal organs.

 Different types of body tissues affect the speed at which sound waves travel.
 Sound travels the fastest through bone tissue, and moves most slowly through air.
 The speed at which the sound waves are returned to the transducer, as well as how much of the sound wave returns, is translated by the transducer as different types of tissue.

-Prior to the procedure, clear, water-based gel is applied to the skin to allow for smooth movement of the transducer over the skin and to eliminate air between the skin and the transducer.
+Prior to the procedure, clear, water-based gel is applied to the skin.
+This allows the transducer to move smoothly over the skin.
+It also helps remove any air between the skin and the transducer.

-Abdominal ultrasound may be used to assess the size and location of abdominal organs and structures.
+Abdominal ultrasound may be used to assess the size and location of organs and structures in the abdomen (belly).
 It can also be used to check the abdomen for conditions such as:

-The size of the abdominal aorta can be measured by ultrasound in order to detect an aortic aneurysm.
-Stones in the gallbladder, kidneys, and ureters may be detected by ultrasound.
+The size of the abdominal aorta can be measured by ultrasound.
+This may be done to detect an aortic aneurysm (ballooning and weakening of the blood vessel).
+Stones in the gallbladder, kidneys, and ureters may also be found with ultrasound.

-Abdominal ultrasound may be performed to assist in placement of needles used to biopsy abdominal tissue or to drain fluid from a cyst or abscess.
+Abdominal ultrasound may be used to guide needles used to biopsy (remove a piece of abdominal tissue for testing) or to drain fluid from a cyst or abscess.

-Abdominal ultrasound may also be used to assess the blood flow of various structures within the abdomen.
+This procedure can be used to assess blood flow within the abdomen.

 There may be other reasons for your doctor to recommend an abdominal ultrasound.

 There may be risks depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor prior to the procedure.
+Be sure to discuss any concerns with your doctor before the procedure.

 Certain factors or conditions may interfere with the results of the test.
 These include:

-An abdominal ultrasound may be performed on an outpatient basis or as part of your stay in a hospital.
+An abdominal ultrasound may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your doctor's practices.

 Generally, an abdominal ultrasound follows this process: